Color is a significant element used in photography to enhance the impact and interest of a photograph.

 In addition to color, use other basic photography techniques to compose your image.

-We’ll show you tips and techniques for using color in your pictures.
+We’ll show you tips and techniques for capturing color in your landscape photos.

-Use the photo ideas below to inspire you to get out and capture your own photos with color.
+Use the ideas below to inspire you to get out and capture your own pictures with color.

 Photo Ideas Using Color